Mourad Amirkhanian: Work

 Amirkhanian recorded Verdi's Rigoletto in cinematographic version as Sparafucile (DVD issued in 2003) and Samson and Delilah as Abimelech (DVD issued in 2007).

 On 23 November 2008, he participated with several other artists and the Euridys chamber orchestra in the souvenir gala held at the Cathédrale Sainte-Croix de Paris to commemorate the 20th anniversary of the 1988 Armenian earthquake.

 In order to make lyrical music accessible to as many people as possible, he created the Fa-Sol-La association in 2006, which made it possible, among other things, to organize a concert in memory of the 1988 earthquake in Armenia.

 On December 8, 2013, he performed, with the cellist Dominique de Williencourt, salle Gaveau in Paris, at a recital entitled "Merci la France !
 It is Armenia that remembers - 25 years later....
 The earthquake in Armenia".

 In 2017, he was one of the founding members of the InterHallier Center.

 In February 2018, he won the first prize 2018 in the international performing arts festival and competition "Stars of the Albion" (professional category).

 In September 2019, with the soprano Anna Kasyan, he was the head of the concert organized in tribute to Komitas in the Church of the Madeleine in Paris.

+In May 2024, he is "the prophet" in The Apocalypse of Icare, an opera in four scenes by Dominique de Williencourt, in world premiere in Paris, at the Cirque d'hiver.